 4. Higher Intake of Protein Could Decrease Appetite, Help Build Muscle and Elevate Fat Burning

 A lot of individuals out there think protein drains calcium from the bones and triggers kidney disease.

-The science behind weight loss has disproven this notion, stating that protein can elevate fat burning, decrease appetite, and ultimately lead to weight-loss.
+The science behind weight loss disproves this notion, stating that protein, similar to the amounts found in Isagenix shakes, can elevate fat burning, decrease appetite, and ultimately lead to weight-loss.